IjzerenHein/famous-listview/README.md

 ### Setting internal margins

-By default, the Scrollview inside the ContainerSurface is filled entirely to its parent.
-To indent the Scrollview, use the following construct:
+By default, the Scrollview inside the ContainerSurface is filled to its parent.
+To set margins between the added items and the parent container,
+use:

 ```javascript
 var listView = new ListView({